haines/rake-multilogs/README.md

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bin/rake install`.

-To release a new version, update the version number in `lib/rake/multilogs/version.rb`, and then run `bin/rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [RubyGems](https://rubygems.org).
+To release a new version, update the version number in lib/rake/multilogs/version.rb, and then run `bin/rake release`.
+This will create a git tag for the version, push git commits and tags, and push the .gem file to [RubyGems](https://rubygems.org).

 ## Contributing